 By Sebastian Gonzalez – Drupal Developer at Santex

-I would like to clarify first off that I love to work with Drupal.
-I’ve been working with the Drupal platform for about 10 years now, and through all those years of getting frustrated over the same things, I realized something.
-I noticed that when certain clients or businesses had a previous project in Drupal that was successful, they would want to handle any future projects in the same way, when in reality Drupal may not have been the best tool to use.
+First off, I would like to clarify that I love to work with Drupal.
+I’ve been working with the Drupal platform for about 10 years now and, through all those years of getting frustrated over the same things, I realized something.
+I noticed that when certain clients or businesses had a previous project in Drupal that was successful, they would want to handle any future projects in the same way, when in reality Drupal may not have been the best tool to use, depending on the project.

-In all these years of experience, I came across various projects and had a lot of different experiences – some very rewarding and others not so great.
-In some of these last projects that I didn’t think were so great, I noticed that something kept repeating.
-Drupal was being used for any kind of project on the simple premise that “it can do everything.”
+In all these years of experience, I have come across various projects and had a lot of different experiences, some that were very rewarding and others that were less rewarding.
+In some of the more recent, less successful projects, I noticed that something kept repeating itself.
+Drupal was being used for a variety of projects on the premise that “it can do everything.”

-If a client needs just any sort of app, we as developers usually say that Drupal is the solution.
-But what we should is is that Drupal could be the solution.
+If a client needs to create any sort of app, developers usually say that Drupal is the solution.
+But what we should say is that Drupal could be the solution.
 Changing the message from “Drupal can do that” to “Drupal should be able to do that” is fundamental to starting any project off on the right foot.

 Drupal is a CMS (Content Management System) that was intended to be a content administrator.
 Every page in the world has content, and when we talk about ‘content,’ we automatically think that it should be able to be handled administratively.
 This leads one to automatically think of a CMS like Drupal, WordPress, or Joomla.
 For me, the important question is what you want to do with the content.
 Where is this going and what is it going to be used for?

 A lot of people view Drupal as a CWMS (Content Workflow Management System), and I agree with this vision.
-In my opinion, it makes sense to use Drupal when a business’s domain entails a lot of different types of content with multiple users who have different levels of permission.
+In my opinion, it makes sense to use Drupal when a business’ domain entails a lot of different types of content with multiple users who have different permission levels.
 All of these users can alter the state of the content, making it fluctuate through different phases of the workflow where there aren’t annotations, reports, or emails involved.

 Our world is currently dominated by mobile devices.
-Drupal was able to enter into the competition with its latest version 8, which came out in November 2016.
+Drupal was able to enter into the competition with its latest version, version 8, which came out in November 2016.
 Using and integrating components with the popular framework Symfony provides a robust back-end to facilitate API development.
-Drupal is jumping onto this trend with something called Headless – an architecture that uses Drupal as the back-end paired with a framework to present the data, which could be AngularJS, React.js, or any other framework.
+Drupal is jumping into this trend with something called Headless.
+Headless is an architecture that uses Drupal as the back-end paired with a framework to present the data, which could be AngularJS, React.js, or any other framework.

 In summary, I believe Drupal should not be used for: